Kawaiik - Quake 1 redesign project

 Demons

 I think that the strength of the Shalrath and Shambler design in Quake 1 in particular is that they are cool + odd.
 Just cool doesn't do much for me.
 A designer can be awesome at drawing cool stuff, but if the odd bit isn't in there, the design isn't memorable.
-It doesn't mean that everything needs to be odd, but I think for Cthulhu style monsters (Quake borrowed ideas from there), odd is good.
+It doesn't mean that everything needs to be odd, but I think for Lovecraft style monsters (and Quake borrowed ideas from there), odd is good.

 Inspired by the Slime Knight from DQ, I thought it would be fun with a Shoggoth rider.